ffevotte/isend-mode.el/README.md

 The variables which can be set to customize `isend`'s behaviour are:

-- `isend-skip-empty-lines` : when non-nil (default), `isend` will skip empty lines (i.e. lines containing pnly whitespace).
-However, this can be problematic for interpreters who care about whitespace such as `python`.
-In such cases, `isend-skip-empty-lines` should be set to `nil`.
+- `isend-skip-empty-lines`: after having sent something using `C-RET`, `isend` moves point to the next line.
+If `isend-skip-empty-lines` is non-nil (default), `isend` will skip empty lines (i.e. lines containing only whitespace) and position point on the first following non-empty line.
+Some interpreters (like Python) care about empty lines.
+In such cases it might be useful to set `isend-skip-empty-lines` to nil.

+- `isend-strip-empty-lines`: if non-nil, `isend` will remove empty (or whitespace-only) lines from the region before sending it to the interpreter.
+Note that this only works when sending an entire region (as opposed to a single line).

+- `isend-end-with-empty-line`: if non-nil, `isend` appends an empty line to regions sent.
+Note that this only works when sending an entire region (as opposed to a single line).

 ## Contributing